JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Mr. Franklin comes.”
 I winked to show I meant that in joke.
 Penelope took it quite seriously.
 My girl’s earnestness tickled me.
 “What on earth should Mr. Franklin know about it?”
 I inquired.
 “Ask him,” says Penelope.
-“And see whether HE thinks it a laughing matter, too.”
+“And see whether _He_ thinks it a laughing matter, too.”
 With that parting shot, my daughter left me.

 I settled it with myself, when she was gone, that I really would ask